eranh20/Crypto_Node_Scripts/README.md

 Last thing - update crontab so the scripts will run on reboot.

-probably there are "pretty" ways to write that, but this what I managed to come with the time I had.
+probably there are "pretty" ways to write that, but this is what I managed to come with the time I had.

-Open License TO All.
+Feel Free To Use/Modify and so on...